-- Be authorized to disable a filtering device on the system for bona fide research or another lawful purpose, with approval from the Internet Safety committee co-chairs. - Be authorized to establish and enforce a retention schedule for messages on the District e-mail system. - Be authorized to establish and enforce a retention schedule for messages on any electronic bulletin board and to remove messages posted locally that are deemed to be inappropriate. - 10.
+- is consistent with District standards and is properly licensed. - Be authorized to monitor or examine all system activities, including electronic mail transmissions, as deemed appropriate to ensure student on-line safety and proper use of the District's Technology Resources. - 7.
+Be authorized to disable a filtering device on the system for bona fide research or another lawful purpose, with approval from the Internet Safety committee co-chairs. - 8.
+Be authorized to establish and enforce a retention schedule for messages on the District e-mail system. - Be authorized to establish and enforce a retention schedule for messages on any electronic bulletin board and to remove messages posted locally that are deemed to be inappropriate. - 10.
 Set and enforce limits for data storage within the District's system, as needed.